mducducd/Pathology_agent/docs/AML_AGENT_PIPELINE_IMPLEMENTATION.md

           soft_weight_i = exp(-i / 3) / sum_j exp(-j / 3)
 ```

+When `AML_DISABLE_BAD_REFERENCES` is enabled, the live ranker runs in
+good-reference-only mode and the bad-reference terms above are omitted from the
+tile-level quality decision.

 Candidate quality hints are derived from margin, top-1 good/bad similarities,
 and `bad_likelihood`: